Webbgaraget/threewp_broadcast/readme.txt

 = 4 201407xx =
 * Fix: More robust duplicate attachment finding.
+* Fix: Do a post type check before broadcasting.

 = 3 20140708 =
 * New: Blog groups: after selecting a blog group the value will no longer change back to "no group selected".